ZHIYUNNX/Pytorch-ResNet34-car-classifier/README.txt

 - `test.py`
 - `data/`

+To load the data correctly, you first need to download the complete data from the above dataset link, and then extract the file and adjust it to the following file structure data/
+├── img_move.py
+├── train/
+│   ├── img...
+│
+├── test/
+│   ├── img...
+│
+├── imgs_move.py(Copy it from the main folder)
+├── names.csv
+├── train_labels.csv
+└── test_labels.csv

+And then run imgs_move.py

-To load the data correctly, you need to modify the `root_dir` variable in `train.py` and `test.py`.
+you also need to modify the `root_dir` variable in `train.py` and `test.py`.
 Replace: root_dir = r'E:\Learning_materials\AI_Project\AI_Course\Task\Car_Project_2\data'
 with:
 root_dir = r'the current path on your computer'

 In the weights/ folder, there are different weights, including those for ResNet34 and VGG11_bn. resnet34_stanfordcars.pth and last_epoch.pth are the trained weights and the weights saved from the last epoch, respectively.
 If you want to load other weights, please modify the load_path variable in train.py and test.py to the path of your desired weight.
 Testing
 The result returned by the test program is the accuracy of the test set.
-If you want to test specific images, please place the images in the inputs/ folder and uncomment the "single test" section in test.py.
+If you want to test specific images, please place the images in the inputs/ folder(If it doesn't exist, please create one) and uncomment the "single test" section in test.py.
 Running Environment
 Operating System
 Windows 11